lnacquaroli/NumericalAnalysis/README.md

 # NumericAnalysis

-Storage of some simple implementations made for learning
+Storage of some simple implementations made just for learning in Julia.

-Just for learning.
-Implementation of some simple and naive algorithms in Julia.